-RESOLUTION OF IYANBITO CHAPTER, #ICH67-05/09-003
+RESOLUTION OF IVANBITO CHAPTER, #ICH67-05/09-003 May 15, 2009

-FEDERAL LEGISLATION TO RESTORE CERTAIN BLM AND PLO-1198 LANDS OF THE NAVAJO NATION TRIBAL TRUST" "APPROVING AND SUPPORTING THE NAVAJO NATION'S WORK AND EFFORT ON
+"APPROVING AND SUPPORTING THE NAVAJO NATION'S WORK AND EFFORT ON FEDERAL LEGISLATION TO RESTORE CERTAIN BLM AND PLO-2198 LANDS OF THE NAVAJO NATION TRIBAL TRUST"

-- 1. Pursuant to 2 N.T.C.
-Section 4002, The Iyanbito Chapter is a recognized Chapter of the Navajo Nation having the power and authority to approves and rescind resolutions enacted through its membership; and - Through the established Plan of Operation, the Iyanbito Chapter delegates its authority to the elected Chapter officers to enact plans that are in the best interest of the community, and 2 - The Iyanbito Chapter has the authority to act on behalf of its community to recommend, support and approve community related projects; and - Pursuant to 2 NNC § 861 et seq., the Eastern Navajo Land Commission was established for the purpose of coordinating efforts of resolving land-related issues with federal, state, county, and other local authorities and private interests throughout the Eastern Navajo Agency; and - Pursuant to the federal Indian Land Consolidation Act of 1984, 25 U.S.C. § 2201 et seq., and Navajo Land Consolidation Plan approved by Resolution CMY-23-88, the Navajo Nation has made efforts and intends to continue to work toward consolidating lands within the main part of the Eastern Navajo Agency area and the satellite reservations of Alamo, Ramah, and Tohajillee; - The Chapter is cognizant of the numerous problems created by the differing land statuses in the Esstern Navajo Agency, such as for programmatic human services, land and range enforcement, land use Right-of-way approval, and much needed other land use approval, and - The Chapter strongly encourages the Fastern Navajo Land Commission, the Navajo Land Department, and appropriate Navajo Nation Council standing committees to work towards the goals set forth in the land consolidation plan; and - The Chapter is informed about the potential land exchange known as the "Navajo Exchange Land Initiative", or "NELT", involving conversions of BLM and Public Land Order 2198 into Tribal Trust status.
-As some of these these types are situated with the Chapter area, the Chapter is very supportive of NELL and thereby requests federal authorities to act favorably of the exchange.
+- Pursuant to 2 N.T.C.
+Section 4002, The Iyanbito Chapter is a recognized Chapter of the Navajo Nation having the power and authority to approves and rescind resolutions enacted through its membership; and - Through the established Plan of Operation, the Iyanbito Chapter delegates its authority to the elected Chapter officers to enact plans that are in the best interest of the community, and - The lyanbito Chapter has the authority to act on behalf of its community to recommend, support and approve community related projects; and - 4.
+Pursuant to 2 NNC § 861 et seq., the Eastern Navajo Land Commission was established for the purpose of coordinating efforts of resolving land-related issues with federal, state, county, and other local authorities and private interests throughout the Eastern Navajo Agency; and - 5.
+Pursuant to the federal Indian Land Consolidation Act of 1984, 25 U.S.C. § 2201 et seq., and Navajo Land Consolidation Plan approved by Resolution CMY-23-88, the Navajo Nation has made efforts and intends to continue to work toward consolidating lands within the main part of the Eastern Navajo Agency area and the satellite reservations of Alamo, Ramah, and Tohajiilee; and - 6.
+The Chapter is cognizant of the numerous problems created by the differing land statuses in the Eastern Navajo Agency, such as for programmatic human services, land and range enforcement, land use Right-of-way approval, and much needed other land use approval; and - The Chapter strongly encourages the Eastern Navajo Land Commission, the Navajo Land Department, and appropriate Navajo Nation Council standing committees to work towards the goals set forth in the land consolidation plan; and - 8.
+The Chapter is informed about the potential land exchange known as the "Navajo Exchange Land Initiative", or "NELP", involving conversions of BLM and Public Land Order 2198 into Tribal Trust status.
+As some of these lands types are situated with the Chapter area, the Chapter is very supportive of NELI and thereby requests federal authorities to act favorably of the exchange.

-COMMUNITY SERVICE COORDINATOR LOUISE M. MARIANO

-JOSEPHINE V. BAHE
+LOUISE M. MARIANO COMMUNITY SERVICE COORDINATOR JOSEPHINE V. BAHE OFFICE SPECIALIST residen

-The lyambito Chapter, hereby, approves and supports the Navajo Nation's work and effort on federal legislative to restore certain BLM and PLO-2198 Lands to Navajo Tribal Trust.
+The Iyanbito Chapter, hereby, approves and supports the Navajo Nation's work and effort on federal legislative to restore certain BLM and PLO-2198 Lands to Navajo Tribal Trust.

-We hereby certify that this foregoing resolution was duly considered by the Iyanbito Chapter at a duly called meeting at which a quorum was present and motion made by Anold Colling and seconded by Marlene Charley and approved was passed with a vote of 25 in favor, 00 opposed and 01 abstained this 15th day of May, 2009
+We hereby certify that this foregoing resolution was duly considered by the Iyanbito Chapter at a duly called meeting at which a quorum was present and motion made by Amold Collins and seconded by Merlene Charley and approved was passed with a vote of 25 in favor, 00 opposed and 01 abstained this 15° day of May, 2009